patrykniemczyk/url-shortener/README.md

 # url-shortener

-A modern URL shortener built with Next.js and PostgreSQL, featuring random and custom short links,
+A modern URL shortener built with Next.js and PostgreSQL, featuring random and custom short links.